ersinedinc/pdsnd_github/README.md

 ### Credits
 During the development Udacity's python course was very helpful.
-When I stuck on a problem, mostly I have used Stackoverflow posts to overcome the problem.
+When I stuck on a problem, mostly I have used "Stackoverflow" posts to overcome the problem.

+##Prerequisites
+The project compiled with the below python and conda versions. conda 4.9.2
+Python 3.9.4